alexjamesmalcolm/columbus-2018-spring/deploying-to-heroku-with-travis.md

 ```

 ## Brian's special sauce
-Since Travis runs on linux and we're running on Windows we need to change the permissions on the Gradle Wrapper so that it's executable.
+Since Travis runs on Linux and we're running on Windows we need to change the permissions on the Gradle Wrapper so that it's executable.
 Run this command in Git Bash
 ```
 git update-index --chmod=+x ./gradlew
 ```